Go to Hokkaido in Japan

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

-Hokkaido in Japan is an unique and breathtaking place in the world.
+Hokkaido in Japan is an unique place in the world.
 On this island you have a

 chance to see whales, bears and the amazing sea eagle.
 You can take